 Substance Use Disorder Information and Resources

-Substance use disorder is a chronic disease, often relapsing brain disease that causes compulsive substance seeking and use, despite harmful consequences to the individual and to those around him or her.
-Although the initial decision to take substances is voluntary for most people, the brain changes that occur over time challenge the person's self-control and hamper his or her ability to resist intense impulses to take substances.
+Substance use disorder is a chronic and often relapsing brain disease that causes compulsive substance seeking and use, despite harmful consequences to the individual and to those around them.
+Although the initial decision to take substances is voluntary for most people, changes in the brain challenge the person's self-control and hamper their ability to resist intense impulses to take substances.

 Similar to other chronic, relapsing diseases, such as diabetes, asthma, or heart disease, substance use disorder can be managed successfully.
-And, as with other chronic diseases, it is not uncommon for a person to relapse and begin using substances again.
-Relapse, however, does not signal treatment failure--rather, it indicates that treatment should be reinstated or adjusted or an alternative treatment is needed to help the individual regain control and recover.
+However, relapse can occur when an individual begins using substances again.
+Importantly, relapse does not signal treatment failure--rather, it indicates that treatment should be reinstated or adjusted or an alternative treatment is needed to help the individual regain control and recover.

 Substance Use Prevention